NBA playoff picture: Thunder clinch No. 1 seed in West; Suns, Pacers secure final bid in each conference

 The Oklahoma City Thunder, Minnesota Timberwolves, Denver Nuggets, Los Angeles Clippers, Dallas Mavericks and Phoenix Suns will take part in the first round in the West.

 In the East play-in tournament, the Philadelphia 76ers will face the Miami Heat, and the Chicago Bulls will take on the Atlanta Hawks.
-The West will see the Los Angeles Lakers face the New Orleans Pelicans and the Sacramento Kings meet the Golden State Warriors in the play-in.
+The West will see the Los Angeles Lakers face the New Orleans Pelicans, and the Sacramento Kings meet the Golden State Warriors.

-The play-in tournament will take place between April 16-19, and the first round of the 2024 NBA playoffs will begin on April 20.
+The play-in tournament will take place Tuesday-Friday, and the first round of the 2024 NBA playoffs will begin Saturday.

 Thunder win 3-way battle for West No. 1 seed